kubantjan/fast-form/README.md

 #### Packaging, proper output
 * [ ] prepare for pdf with multiple questionnaires
-* [ ] create config for the current questionnaire we are working on
+* [x] create config for the current questionnaire we are working on
 * [ ] add "made mistake" functionality (whole box filled in probably?)
 * [ ] package it:

 The program should get the following parameters:

-    - folder with scanned files
+    - folder with scanned files (how should be new questionnaire recongized? new file for each?
-    - path to original document
+    - path to template document as pdf or jpg or something
-    - config file with location of answers in the original document via coordinates in pixels
+    - config file with location of answers in the template document via coordinates in pixels (see configuration above)

 And it should output: